Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Acid Chance"				"33.3"

 			// Enable the Mutant Tank's upon-death range ability.
-			// Note: This setting does not need "Ability Enabled" set to "1".
+			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF